-11 activities in Singapore that families with kids will love
+11 activities that parents and kids will love

 Rediscover Singapore together, as a family — what are the best things to do in Singapore, or what activities in Singapore will pique everyone’s fancy?
 It’s time to put those SingapoRediscovers Vouchers (SRVs) to good use and subsidise activities for families (with kids), or even suss out free things to do in Singapore!
 For example, for cooking classes, how about a hands-on family sesh at ABC Cooking Studio, a sailing trip around Singapore waters on a yacht, a goat farm visit (yes, there’s one in Singapore!) or a jaunt out to a kelong in Singapore?

 There’s no better way to spend the holidays and weekends than rediscovering our Little Red Dot through fun activities, while bonding with the people who matter the most.

 No matter what type of local tourist you and your loved ones are, as parents, you’ll need to constantly keep your energetic brood entertained.
 While an entire day of TV time is definitely off the table, you don’t want the day to become yet another repetitive visit to the shopping mall for dinner and groceries.

 If you’ve been racking your brains for something engaging yet educational, why not begin with these 11 activities that families with kids will love.

 1. ABC Cooking Studio: Yummy activities for families with kids